indygreg/python-zstandard/README.rst

    Whether to write the dictionary ID into the compressed data.
    Defaults to True.
-The dictionary ID is only written if a dictionary is being used.
+The dictionary ID is only written if a dictionary is being used. threads
+   Number of threads to use for compression operations.
+Defaults to 0, which means to use single-threaded compression.
+Read below for more info on multi-threaded compression.

 Unless specified otherwise, assume that no two methods of ``ZstdCompressor`` instances can be called from multiple Python threads simultaneously.
 In other